Isabela Island

 Hiking + Wildlife Combo

-Big nature days that still deliver classic Galapagos encounters.
+Big nature days that still deliver classic Galápagos encounters.

 Simple Planning Flow

-Plan Isabela as a dedicated nature block inside your Galapagos itinerary.
+Plan Isabela Island as a dedicated nature block inside your Galápagos itinerary.
 Arrive and keep your first afternoon light: a coastal walk, a relaxed beach window, and an early dinner so you can reset.
 Then reserve one full day for a major volcano or lava-focused hike, and another day for water time and wildlife stops.

 If your trip is short, choose one big hike plus one slower wildlife day and keep everything else flexible.
-If you want help mapping Isabela into a multi-island plan without adding too many transfers, reach out via the Contact page.
+If you want help mapping Isabela Island into a multi-island plan without adding too many transfers, reach out via the Contact page.